b12io/how-we-ai/src/evaluation.md

 ### Limitations of this evaluation
 Despite the valuable insights gained from evaluating our AI model for harmful content using 20 pairs of neutral-adversarial prompts, this study is not without limitations.
 Some of the limitations of this study are as follows:

-1. **Small Sample Size**.
+1. **Small sample size**.
 The study was limited to only 40 prompts, which may not be representative of the broader range of prompts that our users might provide.
 We also therefore only studied a limited number (20) of adversarial situations.
 2. **Evaluator bias**.
 The evaluators are all employees of B12 and have their own biases that might affect the evaluation.
 3. **Limited context**.
 We studied a limited number of use cases, tones, and business categories.
+We also studied examples specific to B12, largely around copy generation for professional service firms' websites.
+4. **Short text**.
+We didn't generate long text.
+Our examples generally featured low hundreds of words.
+Problems like repetition or staying on topic are more prominent in longer text (>1000 words).
+5. **Largely qualitative**.
+We didn't aim for or measure inter-rater reliability, and instead focused our evaluation rubric on prompting evaluators to identify examples of issues.
+This detail, in addition to the small sample size, means our evaluation was qualitative and shouldn’t be used to draw statistical conclusions.